 Whether you’re recovering from a massive injury or simply misjudged a yoga pose, there are simple ways to promote healing on your own after getting hurt — and to avoid making anything worse.
 We went to the experts in physiotherapy and rehabilitation — here in the UAE and beyond — to find out what they are.

 When MoveU’s Michael Wasilisin started posting videos showing stretches to help prevent and recover from injuries, he never expected them to go viral.
-Now this American-based company shares bite-sized physiotherapy and rehabilitation tips to over more than million followers on Instagram.
+Now this US-based company shares bite-sized physiotherapy and rehabilitation tips to 1.2 million followers on Instagram.

-“We made it all as a movement program,” said Wasilisin when visiting the UAE last year for MeFitPro’s fitness summit.
+“We made it all as a movement program,” said Wasilisin when he visited the UAE in 2018 for MeFitPro’s fitness summit.
 “Yet we had a community that went with it, and the community, the camaraderie, that was more powerful than anything else.”

 The whole focus of MoveU is on dealing with pain, stopping injuries before they start and working through the niggles once they appear.
 It’s a form of mild rehab done online, and its success keeps growing.

-In the UAE, physiotherapy and rehabilitation centre Diversified Integrated Sports Clinic has seen a similar growth in demand.
-The group recently opened a second clinic in JLT.
+In the UAE, physiotherapy and rehabilitation centre Diversified Integrated Sports Clinic recognized a similar growth in demand.
+The group has two clinics in Dubai – Dubai Healthcare City and JLT – and is preparing for another on Yas Island in Abu Dhabi.

-“There has been an increased request for alternative medicine, and we were getting very busy in Dubai Healthcare City,” says Dr Tamara Ghazi, medical director and doctor of chiropractic.
+“There has been an increased request for alternative medicine,” says Dr Tamara Ghazi, medical director and doctor of chiropractic.

 With both requests for and resources around rehab and physiotherapy on the rise, just how can you improve your path to being injury free?
 Local and global experts reveal their top tips.